repaz0r/repaz0r/README.md

 - 📫 How to reach me **Via rep4z0r@gmail.com or discord.gg/xT54uTxAvk**

-- 📄 Know about my experiences: **I am actively learning Python, HTML, CSS, and Java.
+- 📄 Know about my experiences: **I am actively learning Python, HTML, C, C++, C#, and Java.
 I have worked on several projects that showcase my growing skills in web development and programming.**

 - ⚡ Fun fact **I'm Straight 🕶**